Cambridge Central Mosque: Planning and construction

-These collaborations resulted in a mosque that blends traditional Islamic architectural elements with contemporary design principles and local materials.
-The aim was to create a space that is both spiritually uplifting and environmentally responsible.

-Community impact

-Since its opening, the Cambridge Central Mosque has become a vital part of the local community.
-It serves not only as a place of worship but also as a center for educational and social activities.
-The mosque hosts a variety of events, including religious services, lectures, workshops, and cultural celebrations, promoting inclusivity and understanding among different communities in Cambridge.
+Plan for a new mosque began in 2007 when the existing Mawson Road mosque began to experience capacity issues, and the project was initiated to address the growing needs of the Muslim community in Cambridge, providing them with a dedicated space for worship, community activities, and cultural events.
+The Muslim Academic Trust (MAT) proposed the site location to be situated in the Romsey area of Mill Road in Cambridge.
+Thereafter, the Cambridge Mosque Project was established in 2008 by Dr Timothy Winter, a lecturer in Islamic studies at the University of Cambridge, to raise funds for the project.

+After the £4m purchase of a one-acre site in 2009 on Mill Road.
+A design competition was held in 2009, which was won by Marks Barfield Architects, the firm behind the London Eye.
+Marks Barfield designed the new mosque in association with Professor Keith Critchlow, an expert in sacred architecture and Islamic geometry along with Islamic garden designer Emma Clark.
+Plans for the mosque were submitted to the Cambridge City Council by the MAT and it was approved by the council in 2012.
+The project however was controversial and it was met with objections.

+Donors from Europe, the Middle East, Asia and the Americas have supported the project, but most of the donations, around two-thirds of the total, came from Turkey.
+Construction started in September 2016, and the building was completed in March 2019.
+The mosque opened to the public on 24 April 2019.

 Architecture and design

-The mosque's architecture is characterised by its contemporary yet culturally sensitive design as it is inspired by both Islamic and English religious architectural traditions.
-It incorporates elements of Islamic geometry and symbolism, with a focus on creating a welcoming and inclusive environment.
+The mosque's architecture is inspired by both Islamic and English religious architectural traditions.
+It incorporates elements of Islamic geometry and symbolism.
 It is a one-story building located on a rectangular site which is predominantly the residential area of Cambridge.
-Visitors walk through a formal garden with trees and a water feature facing the bustling Mill Road before entering the building.
-Then, the pass underneath a very large entrance canopy supported by four tree-shaped wooden columns.
-Each of these columns has a large, glazed oculus that allows natural light inside the mosque.
-(4) The building features a striking timber structure, expressive glulam columns, and a layout that emphasises natural light and ventilation.
+Visitors pass through a formal garden with trees and a water feature facing Mill Road before entering the building.
+The entrance canopy is supported by four tree-shaped wooden columns; each of these columns has a skylight that allows natural light inside the mosque.

-Construction and features

-The construction of the Cambridge Central Mosque was completed in April 2019.
-The building is characterised by its timber structure, featuring expressive glulam columns that resemble a forest canopy, symbolising the Islamic tradition of a garden as a place of contemplation and paradise.
+The building is characterised by its timber structure with glulam columns that resembles a forest canopy, symbolising a garden as a place of contemplation and paradise in Islamic tradition.
 The mosque's layout emphasises natural light and ventilation, with large glazed oculi allowing sunlight to pour into the prayer hall.